 We’ve been monitoring the relevant local, state, and federal COVID-19 regulations and guidance as we make decisions regarding Orca Month, traditionally held during June.

-Given the current regulations in place we’ve decided to move this June’s Orca Action Month to a virtual format.
-We’ll work hard to bring you 30 days of Southern Resident orca recovery and support from a safe distance.
+Given the current regulations in place we moved June’s Orca Action Month to a virtual format and brought you 30 days of Southern Resident orca recovery and support from a safe distance.
 Kind of like how we keep our distance from the orcas to help them stay safe!

 – The Orca Salmon Alliance